 The working capital formula and working capital ratio are two tools to measure your cash flow.
 However, I showed earlier that they have limitations.
 They shouldn’t be the only tools you use.

 Do you want a complete toolbox of cash flow management strategies?
-Get my full set of cash flow management tools and tips with my Improve Your Cash Flow Program.
-This course will help you avoid common cash management mistakes, reduce stressful periods of low cash, and get the cash you need for growth.
+Get my full set of cash flow management tools including my Improve Your Cash Flow Program, with a Finance and Strategy Toolkit (FAST) membership Learn how to avoid common cash management mistakes, reduce stressful periods of low cash, and get the cash you need for growth.

 My hope is to help you maintain a healthy net working capital formula and working capital ratio to avoid the stress of a cash crunch.
 I wish you well.